 Make sure you check out all the other informative gardening posts available for you here on the site.

 The first summer we planted mint in our garden it slowly started growing everywhere.
 It was in our lettuce and then in our green beans.
 Even though we tried our best to cut it back, it kept growing and spreading.

 Growing Mint in your Garden

 Mint comes in many different varieties and is very easy to grow.
 Your mint plant can last for many years if cared for properly.
 Mint enjoys soil that is well drained and nutrient rich.
 It can grow in full sun as well as in part sun.
 You will find mint to be a very hardy plant to grow.

-However, the plant is very invasive and will compete with surrounding plants if allowed to grow without restriction.
-The roots are called “runner” and grow very quickly.
+The plant is very invasive and will compete with surrounding plants if allowed to grow without restriction.
+The roots are called "runners" and grow very quickly.
 They sprout new leaves and new plants as they go and will take over a flower bed or a vegetable garden in no time if you're not careful.

 The best way to grow mint is to contain it.
 That could be in a planter on your back porch or a planter in your vegetable garden.
 By restricting the growth of the plant's roots, you also restrict the mint from spreading or really over-taking your garden if you're not careful.